cboychinedu/capitalplacementapp/README.md

 <img src="./src/Images/readmeDisplay.png">

 <p>
-This README.md file provides step-by-step instructions on how to clone a ReactJS project from GitHub and set it up, including installing the necessary modules and libraries to create a basic React web application with two routes. <br>
+This README.md file provides step-by-step instructions on how to clone the <b> Capitalplacement Webapplication Quiz </b> project from GitHub and set it up, including installing the necessary modules and libraries to create a React based web application with two routes. <br>

 This assumes you have Git, Nodejs, and npm (Node Package Manager) already installed on your system.